AdaCore/gnatstudio/docs/users_guide/main_window.rst

 :guilabel:`Sources` context last, because it is the slowest and while GPS is searching it, cannot search the other, faster, contexts.

-In the settings dialog, you can chose whether to display a :guilabel:`Preview` for the matches.
+In the settings dialog, you can choose whether to display a :guilabel:`Preview` for the matches.
 This preview is displayed when you use the :kbd:`down arrow` key to select some of the search results.
 It displays the corresponding source file or the details for the matching GPS